localstack/docs/content/en/user-guide/aws/cognito/index.md

 ```

-Then you can retrieve the token from your application by using the mentioned endpoint: `http://cognito-idp.localhost.localstack.cloud:4566/_aws/cognito-idp/oauth2/token` endpoint.
+You can retrieve the token from your application using the specified endpoint: `http://cognito-idp.localhost.localstack.cloud:4566/_aws/cognito-idp/oauth2/token`.

 ```javascript
 require('dotenv').config();